Utah is well known for its splendid landscapes and fascinating canyons.

 Visit at Least One National Park

 Take a day trip to visit at least one of the well known national parks in Utah.
-Depending on which direction you’re coming from, you can either visit Zion National Park to see Virgin River and the hanging garden, witness the surreal hoodoo rocks and formations in Bryce Canyon National Park or Goblin Valley State, and the fantastic red rocks in Arches National Park.
+Depending on which direction you’re coming from, you can either visit Zion National Park to see Virgin River and the hanging garden, witness the surreal hoodoo rocks and formations in Bryce Canyon National Park or Goblin Valley State, and the fantastic red rocks on one of the hiking trails in Arches National Park near Moab.
 Whichever national park you choose to go to, it’s sure to give you amazing and breathtaking views.
 Be sure to check if there are any travel restrictions before visiting the national parks.

 The Takeaway Message